 There are basically two types of abortion, medication and surgical.

 Medication abortion is also known as the abortion pill method.
-You can only have a medication abortion if you are less than ten weeks pregnant.
+You can only have this procedure if you are less than ten weeks pregnant.
 The best way to find out how far along you are is to have an ultrasound.
 We offer them for free.

 The abortion pill isn’t just one pill.
 It actually requires you to take two very powerful drugs.
 The first drug you take is called mifepristone.
 This drug stops your body from producing a hormone called progesterone which is necessary for an embryo to stay planted on the lining of your uterus.
 Mifepristone thins the lining, stopping the embryo from growing.